 and after being given by the tenant notice in writing requiring him to rectify the matter does not do so within such time as is reasonably practicable, then notwithstanding any provision contained in the lease, the landlord is liable to pay to the tenant such reasonable compensation in respect thereof as is thereafter agreed in writing between the parties or determined by the Tribunal.

 14A.
-Relocation
+Relocation of tenant’s business, provision in lease for is void in some cases

 (1) A provision of a retail shop lease about the relocation of the tenant’s business is void unless —